wahlgenial/wahlgenial-webapp/README.md

 ### React
 #### Storybook
-Run `$ yarn stroybook` for storybook.
+Run `$ yarn storybook` for storybook.
 Stories are located in `/app/javascript/stories/`

 ### Webpacker
 Webpacker is used as a pipeline for JavaScript, to run the development server, run `$ webpack-dev-server`

 ## Available Assets
 ### ElectionApps Category Icons